-Additions during the year include the purchase of an income generating developed property in the State of Kuwait from a related party amounting to KD 1,700,000.
-The property is financed through an interest-bearing loan to the related party amounting to KD 1,041,297 as at 31 December 2021 (Note 12).
-The property is registered in the name of the related party who has confirmed in writing through an irrevocable power of attorney that the risks and rewards associated with the property lies with the Group.
+Included in investment properties, an income generating developed property in the State of Kuwait with a carrying value of KD 1,603,000 (2021: KD 1,700,000) that is financed through an Islamic profit-bearing loan payable to a related party amounting to KD 1,044,099 as at (2021: KD 1,041,297) included under other liabilities in the consolidated statement of financial position (Note 12).
+The property is registered in the name of the related party (Shareholder of the Ultimate Parent Company) who has confirmed in writing through an irrevocable power of attorney that the risks and rewards associated with the property lies with the Group.